py1u/SWE-guide-to-code-interviews/README.md

 ### Our Motivation:

 We wanted to document our coding journey from the beginning of summer 2021.
-Mellie has strengths in agile programming and DevOps and Peter strengths in mathematics and computational theory and together these students decided to create a guide that would prepare students to succeed in coding interviews where university coursework fails to prepare them for.
+Mellie has strengths in Agile programming and DevOps and Peter has strengths in mathematics and computational theory, and together these students decided to create a guide that would prepare students to succeed in coding interviews where university coursework fails to prepare them for.
 Throughout this guide, you will see our own progression in coding and understanding software development.
 This allowed us to put together a guide which would best reflect how a student from UCR would experience during their undergrad as a Computer Science student.
 By designing our guide that builds your skills from begginer to advanced following the progression of programming from introductory courses to upper divison projects, this would provided the best way to teach students and keep them engaged.

 Our goal is not to teach you how to code because we believe you would be taking introductory courses and developing the skill along the way anyway.
-Instead we want to teach you how to think like a software engineer prove that write code that is clean, meaningful, and effective outside of a classroom and in real world applications in the industry.
+Instead we want to teach you how to *think* like a software engineer and apply this thinking to write code that is *clean*, meaningful*, and *effective* outside of a classroom and in real world applications in the industry.
 Much of the coding techniques we want to cover will reflect common industry trends and we will go down to the very fundementals of programming that all great programmers must know.
 We hope to finish this guide by the fall of 2022.
 By the end of this guide, you should have fluency in C++ or Python from the CS10,12,14 series, and confidence coding medium to hard level technical interview problems.
+Better yet you will be able to write code that sets you apart in coding interviews and impress your interviewer and friends.
+Dont settle with being just good at programming, **be a programmer with great habits**

+*I’m not a great programmer; I’m just a good programmer with great habits. ― Kent Beck*

 ### Before Getting Started: Software Engineering: What?
 Where?
 Why?